varigence/docs/varigence/docs/bimlflex/technology-adf/project-batch-structure-in-adf.md

 ---
+sidebar_position: 9
-title: Project and Batch structure for ADF
+title: Project and Batch Organization
 description: Explanation of how Projects and Batches are translated into ADF folder structures and containers
 tags: [BimlFlex, Conceptual]
 ---